Resurgent Lambert series with characters: An application to quantum dilogarithms

 \subsection{$q$-Pochhammer and the fermionic spectral trace of local $\mathbb{P}^2$}

 The present discussion has been inspired by the recent work \cite{Fantini:2024snx} whose focus has been understanding the resurgent structures of a particular observable, called fermionic spectral trace, in topological string theory compactified on the Calabi-Yau manifold known as local $\mathbb{P}^2$ geometry, the simplest example of a toric del Pezzo Calabi-Yau threefold.
+The spectral traces associated with these toric Calabi-Yau manifold were first introduced and computed as observables in the context of the topological string/spectral theory correspondence in \cite{Grassi:2014zfa,Codesido:2015dia}.
 The resurgent structures of the first fermionic spectral trace of local $\mathbb{P}^2$ has been solved in \cite{Rella:2022bwn} both in the weak and strong coupling regime.
 Surprisingly \cite{Rella:2022bwn} found an intriguing `number-theoretic duality' relating the perturbative and non-perturbative data in the two regimes, connecting the perturbative series and the Stokes discontinuity in the weak coupling regime with those of the strong coupling regime.
 Building on this work, \cite{Fantini:2024snx} clarified and expanded upon this notion of strong-weak resurgence symmetry finding deep connections between this structure and the quantum modularity properties of this observable, in particular under the action of Fricke involution, eventually leading to the notion of \textit{modular resurgent paradigm} in \cite{Fantini:2024ihf}.

 As discussed in \cite{Rella:2022bwn,Fantini:2024snx}, the first fermionic spectral trace of local $\mathbb{P}^2$ takes the form

 where we have defined

 The parameter $\mb^2$ lies in the upper-half plane, i.e. ${\rm Im}(\mb^2)>0$, and it is related to the quantum deformation parameter, $\hbar$, of the spectral theory by $\hbar = 2\pi \mb^2 /3$ which in turn is related to the inverse string coupling of the topological string via $g_s = 4\pi^2 / \hbar$.